July 26 – August 18, 2019

 Fr.
 Mark is from Dublin and is a priest of the Society of Our Lady of the Most Holy Trinity.
 After graduating with a B.A. in Psychology from University College, Dublin, he received a Ph.D. in Educational Psychology and Research at the University of Kansas.
 Following ordination, he completed his formal education at the Pontifical University of St. Thomas Aquinas in Rome (Angelicum) with an S.T.D. in spiritual theology, writing on the Divine Pedagogy, and John Paul II’s vision for education for a New Evangelization.

 Mrs. O’Donnell has been a travel coordinator to Ireland, Italy, and other European countries for the last 20 years.
 A founding staff member of the St. Columcille Institute, she is available to assist attendees throughout the program.

 The program will be conducted at Ards Friary from July 21 through August 9, 2017.

-Celebrating the Holy Sacrifice of the Mass at Doone Mass Rock and Holy Well.
+- The Holy Sacrifice of the Mass at Doon Mass Rock and Holy Well

 - The site of Our Lady’s apparition at Knock (with Mass)